BasKrueger/Approachable-Artifical-Neural-Network/README.md

 This Project was created for my final exam at the [S4G School for Games](https://www.school4games.net/).

 # Overview
-This project lowers the barrier of entry in three major ways:

- ### 1. Documentation
-The project comes with a [Documentation](https://github.com/BasKrueger/Approachable-Artifical-Neural-Network/blob/main/Documentation.pdf) that not only goes over how to make use of this project, but also provides deeper insight into the AI algorithm that's behind everything.

- ### 2. Usability
-The rather complex AI Algorithm gets boiled down to three very simple questions:
-1. What can the AI see?
-2. What can the AI do?
-3. When does the AI something good/bad?

-Once these three things are set, you are ready to start your first test drive.
  <p align="left">
     <img src="readme/trained.gif" alt="trained Car"><br>
 </p>

- ### 3. Editor Extensions
-Provided Editor Scripts help you to better understand the AI by visualizing various aspects, giving you quick access to a varierty of functions as with inspector buttons, as well as giving your helpful reminder at various occasions.
+Artifical Neural Networks are a special kind of AI that work similar to human brains.
+This makes the AI very flexible, as that allows it to find gameplay patterns on its own.
+This asset boils down the usage of this algorithm to the following:
+ 1. What can the AI see? (in this case 5 different distances in front of them)
+ 2. What can the AI do? (in this case turn left, turn right and control the speed)
+ 3. When does the AI do something good/bad? (in this case it gets punished for touching the track boundary and rewarded based on how far it got)

+And that's all you have to do.
+After you trained the AI you are able to save and manage them as simple scriptable object.
+For more informations check out the full [Documentation](https://github.com/BasKrueger/Approachable-Artifical-Neural-Network/blob/main/Documentation.pdf), which also goes over how exactly the Algorithm behind the magic works.

+# How to Run
+Simply download the reposetory and open the "Project" folder using at least Unity 2022.3.

+# Highlight editor extensions
  <p align="left">
     <img src="readme/Visualization.PNG" alt="Editor Visualization"><br>
 </p>

-# How to Run
-Simply download the reposetory and open the "Project" folder using at least Unity 2022.3
+The project makes extensive use of various editor tools.
+Various abstract topics like the internal mechanism of the AI are live visualized in the inspector, alongside handy buttons and other subtle features to make your life easier.